jarviscanada/jarvis_data_eng_IvanZapanta/core_java/grep/README.md

 ```

 # Improvement
-- Develop a user-friendly graphical user interface (GUI) for the application to make it more accessible to users who are not comfortable with the command line.
+- Create a user-friendly GUI for easier access, especially for non-technical users.
-- Allow users to select or input regular expressions from a library of commonly used patterns to simplify the search process.
+- Offer a library of common regular expressions for simplified search input.
-- Provide various output options, such as displaying results in the console, saving them to a file, or sending them to other applications for further processing.
+- Provide multiple output options: display results, save to file, or send to other apps.